illinois-cs241/illinois-cs241.github.io/_posts/2016-02-05-text-editor.md

 You only need to surround the first occurrence of the search term in each line with square brackets.
 Use the `print_search_line()` function in `format.h` for this.

+So, for another example, suppose I had a file `kitties.txt` with the content:
+{% highlight text %}
+I like cats
+I like cats
+Dogs are alright
+I like cats
+{% endhighlight %}

+And I ran a search operation:

+{% highlight text %}
+$ ./editor kitties.txt
+/cats
+1	I like [cats]
+2	I like [cats]
+4	I like [cats]
+{% endhighlight %}

 ## Saving Text
 Your text editor should be able to save all of the changes you make to the